yoshidayasutaka/mcp/src/bedrock-kb-retrieval-mcp-server/README.md

 ## Features

-- **Discover knowledge bases and their data sources** - Find and explore all available knowledge bases
+### Discover knowledge bases and their data sources

+- Find and explore all available knowledge bases
 - Search for knowledge bases by name or tag
 - List data sources associated with each knowledge base

-- **Query knowledge bases with natural language** - Retrieve information using conversational queries
+### Query knowledge bases with natural language

+- Retrieve information using conversational queries
 - Get relevant passages from your knowledge bases
 - Access citation information for all results

-- **Filter results by data source** - Focus your queries on specific data sources
+### Filter results by data source

+- Focus your queries on specific data sources
 - Include or exclude specific data sources
 - Prioritize results from specific data sources

+### Rerank results

-- **Rerank results** - Improve relevance of retrieval results
+- Improve relevance of retrieval results
 - Use Amazon Bedrock reranking capabilities
 - Sort results by relevance to your query

 ## Prerequisites